jenskutilek/fakelab/doc/truetype-hinting/index.md

 ### Double Link: DoubleLinkH and DoubleLinkV

-For a stem defined by two points in either horizontal or vertical direction, move the point that is alreay closest to a grid line to that grid line, and if the Double Link refers to a “stem”, maintain the stem’s distance by movind the other point accordingly.
+For a stem defined by two points in either horizontal or vertical direction, move the point that is alreay closest to a grid line to that grid line, and if the Double Link refers to a “stem”, maintain the stem’s distance by moving the other point accordingly.
 If no stem is referenced, the second point is moved so that its distance from the first point is greater than 0, and a multiple of 1 pixel.

 ### Interpolate: InterpolateH and InterpolateV

-These commands define two reference points, and moves a third point so that the relation of the distance from the point to the referece points in the original unhinted outline is kept the same in the scaled and hinted outline.
+These commands define two reference points, and move a third point so that the relation of the distance from the point to the referece points in the original unhinted outline is kept the same in the scaled and hinted outline.
 The third point may be rounded to the grid, using the options described under AlignH.

 ### Middle Delta: MDeltaH and MDeltaV